Varadpensalwar/NewBytesComputer/README.md

 # New Bytes Computer

-A modern, responsive website for New Bytes Computer, a computer education and training center.
+A modern, responsive website for New Bytes Computer, Billoli. a computer education and training center.

 ## Live Demo